adCenter -

 Consumer Data -

-How an individual interacts with marketing efforts or website.
+How an individual interacts with marketing efforts or a website.
 This is a very specialized, linear approach to interpreting digital marketing data, and allows a brand to hone in on key influencers, rather than the audience as a whole.
 Going off of this information, a brand can better target marketing efforts to a particular segment of their audience.
+While this is separate from standard website

 Content Management System -